AnnaDK/Cook-Book/README.md

 - Project idea and design were created by the developer

-- The HTML and CSS code was written by the developer Code taken from Bootstrap or other sorses - marked by comments
+- The HTML and CSS code was written by the developer Code taken from Bootstrap or other sorses - marked by comments.

+- Code Institute lessons from " Data-Centric Development" and "Practical Python" modules were used as the main reference in the process of creating this project.

 **Special thanks to:**

-Code Institute Mentor Spencer Barriball for his help this project and support.
+Code Institute Mentor Spencer Barriball for his help in this project and support.
-Code Institute Tutor support
+Code Institute Tutor Xavier
 Code Institute Slack Community for the shared experience.

 ## [Disclaimer](#disclamer)